Insights

 Leveraging technological advancements

-“COVID finally put us in the 21st century with technology and forced us to become more technology-enabled,” said Duva, who has worked in healthcare technology for a quarter-century.
-“Now we have to leverage that technology for the greater good.”
+“COVID-19 finally put us in the 21st century with technology and forced us to become more technology-enabled,” said Duva, who has worked in healthcare technology for over 25 years.
+“Now we have to leverage that technology to improve performance and mitigate compliance risk.”

 DIVIDER